-This section outlines how the Council will engage with residents and communities in the context of the Council's decision-making process.
-It also looks at the obligations the Local Government Act 2002 (LGA) places on the Council in its decision-making and consultation, and the discretion that accompanies those obligations (see Appendix 1 for a summary of the LGA obligations).
+This section outlines how the Council will engage with residents and communities specifically in the context of the Council's decision-making process.

+The term used to describe the engagement the Council will undertake within decisionmaking is "consultation".
+The consultation obligations the Council is required to follow in its decision-making are outlined in the LGA 2002.
+This section discusses those obligations, including the discretion that the Council can apply to them (see Appendix 1 for a summary of the obligations).

 The Council is responsible for making many decisions on behalf of the community and sees itself as a "facilitator and guardian of civic decision-making".
-Within this context the Council will ensure communities have the ability to make their views known and have them considered knowing they have a genuine ability to influence the decision.
+Within this context the Council will consult with communities to ensure they have the ability to make their views known and have them considered knowing they have a genuine ability to influence the decision.